 Bee lives in Scotland.
 She is the mother of eight kids.
 Two are at school, three are working, and one is at uni.
 Six live at home, and two will be moving out soon.
 She cares for her CEV husband.
 He has just experienced heart failure and is now at risk of stroke due to … More Education & Mental Health are critical during Covid, except for kids with special needs?

 Welcome School Leaders and Head Teachers.
 It’s no secret you’ve had little support from Department for Education (DfE).
 Results from a recent universities’ survey have lambasted the way DfE has treated schools during the pandemic.
 It reveals 90% of school leaders thought DfE guidance during the pandemic was delayed and confusing.
-While 65% felt unable … More What SLTs need to know about DfE’s Covid Guidance Part 1
+While 65% felt unable … More Everything SLTs need to know about DfE’s Covid Guidance Part 1